 - (a) Cultural uniqueness and diversity?
 No significant impacts identified. - (b) Local and state tax base and tax revenues?
 No significant impacts identified. - (c) Existing land uses?
-No significant impacts identified. - (d) Quantity and distribution of employment?
+No significant impacts identified.
+This permit would allow the Applicant to water their lawn. - (d) Quantity and distribution of employment?
 No significant impacts identified. - (e) Distribution and density of population and housing?
 No significant impacts identified. - (f) Demands for government services?
 No significant impacts identified. - (g) Industrial and commercial activity?
 No significant impacts identified. - (h) Utilities?
-No significant impacts identified. - (i) Transportation?
+No significant impacts identified.

+- (i) Transportation?
 No significant impacts identified. - (j) Safety?
 No significant impacts identified. - (k) Other appropriate social and economic circumstances?
 No significant impacts identified. - 2.
 Secondary and cumulative impacts on the physical environment and human population: